Realization of a minimal Kitaev chain in coupled quantum dots: Discussion

-In Fig.~\ref{fig: schematics} we introduced a simple model taking into account only the chemical potentials of the QDs, $\muL,\muR$, and the coupling between them $t,\Delta$.
-To increase our confidence in the validity of this model, we also calculate the resulting local and non-local conductance (see Methods for details) and compare it to the experimental data.
-Fig.~\ref{fig: Theory}a-c shows the conductance matrices calculated as a function of the excitation energy ($\Omega$) and $\muR$ (panel~a), $\muL$ (panel~b), and $\mu \equiv \muL = \muR$ (panel~c).
-These conditions are an idealization of the conditions in which the measurements shown in Fig.~\ref{fig: Majorana} were taken (a more realistic simulation of the experimental conditions is presented in Fig.~\ref{ED:alt_fig4}).
+To facilitate comparison with data, we develop a transport model (see Methods) and plot in \cref{fig:pmm-fig4}a-c the calculated conductance matrices as functions of excitation energy, $\omega$, vs $\muR$ (panel~a), $\muL$ (panel~b), and $\mu \equiv \muL = \muR$ (panel~c).
+These conditions are an idealization of those in \cref{fig:pmm-fig3} (a more realistic simulation of the experimental conditions is presented in \cref{fig:pmm-ED_alt_fig4}).
+The numerical simulations capture the main features appearing in the experiments discussed above.